 However, it requires more than just clearing out the barn and throwing open the doors.
 Here are some minimum requirements:

-- Check local ordinances including noise and parking.
+- Check local ordinances regarding land use, noise, and parking.

 - Check with the local fire marshal about how many people your barn or venue can hold.